Tandem running

 Tandem running is a pair movement coordination observed in ants and termites.

 In ants, tandem running is used for social learning, by which one ant leads another native ant from the nest to the food source it has found.
 Tandem running is also used to find and choose better, new nest sites to which the colony can emigrate.
 The follower ant maintains contact with the lead ant by frequently touching the leader's legs and abdomen with its antennae.
 As predators, scavengers, and herbivores, ants have a variety of food sources, for which they may journey as far as 200 meters from their nest, spraying a scent trail as they go.
 To lead their kin to new food sources, ants demonstrate one of the few examples of interactive teaching outside of the mammalian class.
 Social learning by teaching requires that the naive observer change its behavior and acquire some skills or knowledge faster than it would have independently and that the teacher incur some cost.
-In order for the follower ant to learn landmarks, the leader must travel much slower and make frequent stops to check for his follower.
+In order for the follower ant to learn landmarks, the leader must travel much slower and make frequent stops to check for her follower.
 Ultimately, the knowledge of the route to the new food source can be passed throughout the colony as one follower becomes a leader, making tandem running an effective time-saving practice.

 In termites, tandem running behavior is used by a mating pair.
 During a brief period, alates (winged adults) disperse from their nests.
 Both females and males land on the ground, shed their wings, and run to search for a mating partner.
 Upon encountering, a pair performs a tandem run, while seeking a suitable site for colony foundation.
 Tandem running in termites involves communication via sex pheromones, and all mating pairs engage in this process.
 For these reasons, tandem running in termites is considered a form of sexual behavior.